jedrichards/angularjs-handbook/README.md

 #### Inline annotation syntax

-In this syntax dependancy names are hardcoded as strings into an ordered array along with the component function itself as the last element.
+In this syntax dependency names are hardcoded as strings into an ordered array along with the component function itself as the last element.
 This syntax is functionally equivalent to the inferred syntax above and resilient to minification although arguably more verbose and harder to maintain.

 ```
 angular.module("app")